Summary

 Diagnosis of uveitis

-- corticosteroids – to reduce inflammation.
-Most people with uveitis respond to steroid eye drops.
-Those with posterior uveitis often require local injections of corticosteroids or oral steroids.
+- corticosteroids – The most potent anti inflammatory medications.
+Most people with uveitis respond to corticosteroid eye drops.
+Those with posterior uveitis often require local injections of corticosteroids or oral corticosteroids.
 Some people require additional immunosuppressive medications

 - treatment of an underlying condition – uveitis may be a sign of an undiagnosed disease or infection somewhere else in the body.
-It is important that you have a range of tests (such as blood tests and x-rays) to find out if there is an underlying cause of your uveitis.
-If so, appropriate treatment should be given.
+If so, that disease will need to be treated

 Complications of uveitis